 How To Become A Statistician

-Does designing surveys and questionnaires seem appealing to you?
-Do you want to interpret data using statistical theories and methods?
-If the answer to both these questions is yes then you can consider becoming a statistician.
-In this profession, you will have the opportunity to look beyond the numbers and actually draw meaningful conclusions from the data gathered.
+A statistician looks beyond the numbers and actually draw meaningful conclusions from the data gathered.
 You will come up with surveys, polls and experiments to collect the data you need.
 Depending on the kind of survey you need to conduct, you will make the decision on how many respondents you need to include in your sample as well as the demographics that will comprise it.
 When the survey has been done, you will analyze the numbers with the help of computer software and will present the data to the intended audience in the form of graphs, tables and reports.

 As a statistician, you will get to use your skills in many different fields.
 You can work for the federal government where you will measure various rates that have an impact on the nation, such as unemployment and wage rates.
 You can also be hired by companies in the healthcare industry.
 If you work in a bio-pharmaceutical firm, you could be asked to come up with studies that determine the efficacy of a particular medicine.
 You could also work for manufacturing firms where your task will be to come up with experiments that would test the performance of the item being manufactured.

 To succeed as a statistician, you need to have excellent math skills.
-In particular, you need to be comfortable with statistics, algebra and calculus since you will rely on these in making your calculations.
+You need to be comfortable with statistics, algebra and calculus since you will rely on these in making your calculations.
 Of course, being good at computation alone won’t cut it.
 You also need to be a critical thinker because you need to look at the reasons behind the numbers and if the data reveals that there are problems, you need to be able to provide solutions for them.
 Since you will be writing your findings in the form of reports and presenting them to an audience, you will need to possess good writing and speaking skills as well.

 Why Become A Statistician